 All assessments are carried out by qualified and experienced social workers using the CoramBAAF Form F template and process.
 The assessment process is to determine the applicant's capacity to meet the needs of any children and young people likely to be placed with them.
-Capstone SW runs stage 1 and stage 2 of the assessment process concurrently.
+Capstone North run stage 1 and stage 2 of the assessment process concurrently.
 All applicants are informed in writing when they have successfully completed stage 1 and stage 2 of the assessment process.

 The first assessment meeting is concerned with planning and timetabling the assessment.
-The assessment is carried out in line with the National Minimum Fostering Standards 2011 and the Fostering Services (England) Regulations 2011 and the Assessment and Approval of Foster Carers statutory guidance 2013.
+The assessment is carried out in line with National Minimum Fostering Standards 2011 and Fostering Services Regulations 2011 and the Assessment and Approval of Foster Carers 2013.

-The assessor ensures further that the applicants are booked onto the Skills to Foster Training and the Therapeutic Parenting training course.
-The assessor will explain the basic process of gathering information and evidence during the assessment as well as ensuring that applicants are aware of the process of obtaining DBS and local authority checks and medicals.
-Regulations and national minimum standards require the fostering service to undertake statutory checks as part of the assessment process.
+The assessor ensures that the applicants are booked onto the Skills to Foster Training.
+The assessor will explain the basic process of gathering information and evidence during the assessment as well as ensuring that applicants are aware of the process of obtaining DBS and local authority checks medicals and references from previous partners and friends.
+National Minimum Standards 2011, Fostering Services Regulations 2011 require the fostering service to undertake statutory checks as part of the assessment process.
 These are:

-- A Disclosure and Barring Service (DBS) check on all people who reside in the household who are over 18 and any persons regularly staying overnight. - Local authority and other agency checks as required. - Child health and education checks will be carried out on any school-age children in the household. - Current/most recent employer references are needed for each applicant.
-Additional references from any previous employer where there was contact with children will be obtained. - A medical examination undertaken by the applicant's own GP and reviewed by our Agency Medical Advisor - A minimum of two personal referees who will provide written references and be interviewed as part of the assessment process. - Interviews will be carried out with birth children and any other adults in the household. - Where possible, interviews will be carried out with previous partners.
+- A Disclosure and Barring Service (DBS) check on all people who reside in the household who are over 18 and any persons staying overnight. - Local authority and other agency checks as required. - Child health and education checks will be carried out on any school-age children in the household. - Current/most recent employer references are needed for each applicant.
+Additional references from any previous employer where there was contact with children will be obtained. - A medical examination undertaken by the applicant's own GP and reviewed by our Agency Medical Advisor - A minimum of 2 personal referees who will provide written references and be interviewed as part of the assessment process. - Interviews will be carried out with birth children and any other adults in the household. - Where possible interviews will be carried out with previous partners.